British Rail Class 73

-The British Rail Class 73 is a British electro-diesel locomotive.
-This type is unusual in that it can operate on the Southern Region's 650 / 750 V DC third rail power supply, or an onboard diesel engine to allow it to be used on non-electrified routes.
+The British Rail Class 73 is a class of electro-diesel locomotives.
+This type is unusual in that it can operate on the Southern Region's 650/750 V DC third rail power supply, or an onboard diesel engine to allow it to be used on non-electrified routes.
 This makes it very versatile, although the diesel engine produces less power than is available from the third-rail power supply, so the locomotives are rarely used outside of the former Southern Region of British Rail.
 It is one of the first bi-mode locomotives ever built.
 Following the withdrawal and scrapping of the more powerful Class 74 bi-mode locomotives in 1977, the Class 73 was unique on the British railway network until the introduction of the Class 88 bi-mode locomotives in 2017.
 Ten locomotives have been scrapped.